abarrak/abarrak.github.io/_i18n/en/_posts/2022-9-23-reflections-on-iac-with-terraform.md

 Terraform has emerged as one of the top open source infrastructure as code (IaC) tools, since its initial release by Hashicorp back in 2014.

-The design philosophy behind the tool is to have **declarative**, and **stateful** representation for the underlying IT infrastructure (whether it be on public, on-premise, or hybrid cloud), which in turns simplify the control, collaboration, and auditing of such resources.
+The design philosophy behind the tool is to have **declarative**, and **stateful** representation for the underlying IT infrastructure (whether it be on public, on-premise, or hybrid cloud), which in turns simplify the control, collaboration, and auditing of the cloud resources.

-The classical example to provision compute VM to show the main principle.
+The classical example to show the main idea creating a VM:

 <!-- post-excerpt -->